opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 -------------------------------------
 .. c:function:: void applyQuantization(int num_quant_bits)

-    Applies quantization to the current randomized tree
+    Applies quantization to the current randomized tree.

-    {Number of bits are used for quantization}
+    {Number of bits are used for quantization}??

 .. index:: RTreeNode